-Name of the company Country of incorporation Principal activities Effective ownership 2022 2021 Operating Central Advantage Holding Company K.S.C.
-(Closed) Kuwait Markets 100% 100%
+Name of the company Country of ne of the company incorporation Principal activit Effective ownership 2023 2022 Advantage Holding Company K.S.C.
+(Closed) Kuwait Operating Central Markets 100% 100%

 Certain shares in the subsidiary are registered in the names of nominees on the behalf of the Parent Company.
 These nominees have confirmed in writing that the Parent Company is the beneficial owner of these shares.